Ladies, your 20s are a time for self-discovery, self-improvement, and goal-setting, but there are some things you should stop doing.

 Sleep is a non-negotiable.
 It honestly makes everything better, from your thinking power to your mood to your skin.

-Letting laziness get in the way of a made bed or a washing the dishes is something that your 19-year-old self would have done, but of course, you are no longer a teenager and you just have to up your game.
+Letting laziness get in the way of a bed or washing the dishes is something that your 19-year-old self would have done, but of course, you are no longer a teenager, and you just have to up your game.

-You deserve to live in a clean environment (either you live alone or have a room in your parent’s house).
-Certainly, a bit ofmess here and there is normal but you should not turn it into a daily thing.
+You deserve to live in a clean environment (whether you live alone or have a room in your parents’ house).
+Certainly, a bit of mess here and there is normal, but you should not turn it into a daily thing.

 9. Having poor social and table manners